NanoComp/meep/doc/docs/index.md

 Time-Domain Simulation
 ----------------------

-A time-domain electromagnetic simulation simply takes [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell's_equations) and evolves them over time within some finite computational region, essentially performing a kind of **numerical experiment**.
+A time-domain electromagnetic simulation simply takes [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell's_equations) and evolves them over time within some finite computational volume, essentially performing a kind of **numerical experiment**.
 This can be used to calculate a wide variety of useful quantities.
 Major applications include:

 -   **Transmission and Reflection Spectra** &mdash; by Fourier-transforming the response to a short pulse, a single simulation can yield the scattering amplitudes over a wide spectrum of frequencies.
 -   **Resonant Modes and Frequencies** &mdash; by analyzing the response of the system to a short pulse, one can extract the frequencies, decay rates, and field patterns of the harmonic modes of lossy and lossless systems including waveguide and cavity modes.